JNRowe/bleeter/FAQ.rst

 The tweets don't have the same formatting as the screenshots!
 -------------------------------------------------------------

-If you're using Ubuntu or e17_ this is expected behaviour.
+If you're using Ubuntu, Xfce_ or e17_ this is expected behaviour.

 .. figure:: http://jnrowe.github.com/images/ubuntu-notify3.png